Ne0Lux-C1Ph3r/Tutorials_Hardening_Debian_System/Docker/index.md

 Description:

 ```
 Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
+Container virtualization is based on Linux LXC virtualization for Linux Containers.
+This is a
+partitioning method at the OS level.
+The principle is to run Linux environments isolated from each other
+in containers sharing the same kernel.
+This means that unlike traditional virtual machines, a container
+does not include OS, since it relies on the OS features of the host machine.
+The containers then access
+the host OS completely isolated from each other.

 ```
 Installation Docker: